Celebrate the Seasons Without the Clutter (or the Credit Card Bill)

 Host a Decor Swap

 Gather friends or neighbors for a seasonal swap.
-Bring a few items you’re done with and trade.
-No new spending, no waste, and you still get that “something fresh” excitement.
+Bring a few items you’re done with and trade for something fresh—no new spending, no waste, and all the excitement of a mini treasure hunt.

 Go Digital for Traditions